neil7057/beach_hut_society/README.md

         -   Menu button text is Sand witha  yellow background.
 The admin only function is highlighted in Green.

-        -   There is a customised error-404 page 'just in case'.

-        -   There are popup confirmations on all Delete functions and each update page also offers a 'cancel' function rather than expecting teh user to use tha back button or actively click elsewhere.
+        -   There are popup confirmations on all Delete functions and each update page also offers a 'cancel' function rather than expecting the user to use tha back button or actively click elsewhere.

         -   Administrators have additional functions which are presented when they access different ares of the site.

         -   Error and confirmation messages are displayed at the top of the main site area, below the secondary menus.
-I chose not to make these disappear automatically or after a stated time as I personally find that inconvenient and prefer to have messages displayed until i have read that at my pace and taken action to dismiss them.
+I chose not to make these disappear automatically or after a stated time as I personally find that inconvenient and prefer to have messages displayed until I have read that at my pace and taken action to dismiss them.

         -   Threads(posts) and the first comment are visible to all visitors but user have to register and login to see full posts or comment.